Leadership and Innovation

 - Establish world-leading visualisation and collaborative learning facilities for Monash University's e-Research Centre and the Faculty of Engineering as part of the New Horizons project;

-- Several clients for business proposals, project feasibilities and the development of project advocacy and communications materials.
+- Develop business proposals, project feasibilities and project advocacy and communications materials for clients.

 Monash University, Melbourne, Australia (July 2008 to December 2011)